nastazya/Dynamic-headers-and-basic-EDA/README.md

 **4) Set up the header dynamically:**
 ```
 ```
 _4.1.
-Check if file_name is my chosen dataset:
+If file_name is my chosen dataset:
 ```
 	header ← constant list on names for my chosen dataset
 	data.columns ← header